 In 2008’s Der Mond und andere Liebhaber, the story focuses on Hanna.
 Life hasn’t been easy for Hanna as she seems to get knocked down quite frequently.
 But each time she gets right back up.
 She eventually meets and begins a passionate love affair with Gansar (Ünel).
-But when that relationship fails, Hanna is left to do as she always does and simply keep going.
+But when that relationship fails, Hanna is left to do as she always does and simply keeps going.
 World events contribute to the story with the fall of the Berlin Wall and the reunification of Germany swirling around her.

 The film stars Katharina Thalbach, a German actress who has appeared in such notable films as The Tin Drum, Sophie’s Choice as well as The Passenger.

-Goofy and silly, 2009’s Soul Kitchen is a light hearted comedy about a young Greek-German, Zinos (Adam Bousdoukos), who opens his own restaurant while his girlfriend is abroad for work.
-Things aren’t going so well in the restaurant business so Zinos hires Shayn (Ünel), a difficult to work with chef who’s more used to fine dining than casual food.
+Goofy and silly, 2009’s Soul Kitchen is a light-hearted comedy about a young Greek-German, Zinos (Adam Bousdoukos), who opens his own restaurant while his girlfriend is abroad for work.
+Things aren’t going so well in the restaurant business so Zinos hires Shayn (Ünel), a difficult-to-work-with chef who’s more used to fine dining than casual food.
 Add to that Zinos’ reoccurring back problems and Zinos’ shady brother (Moritz Bleibtreu), fresh out of prison, for some extra comedic moments.

 Practice practice practice!
 Discover other great German language actors and actresses previously featured.